 Sailing is a relaxing activity that can also be an exercise.
 It has health benefits that include muscle strength and endurance.
 After all, you need to do a lot of work with the sails of your boat or yacht.
-And when you are happy with the balance of the elements, you can sit back and bask on the deck.
+If you are interested in boating education, then get your WA boating license online at ilearntoboat.com.

 But that is no good if you realize that you forgot some essential things for sailing.
 Or hit other roadblocks that prevent you from having as much fun as you can.
 So here are the fundamentals for preparation for sailing to enjoy the activity to the fullest.